onnenon/doob_bot/README.md

 * install requirements:
-`python3 -m pip install -r requirements.pip`
+`python3 -m pip install -r requirements.txt`

 * create a secrets file and write your bot token to it: